Meet The Team

 MSOT, OTR/L

 Hi, I’m Nikki!
 I graduated with my bachelor’s in Rehabilitation Psychology from the University of Wisconsin – Madison and with my master’s in Occupational Therapy from the University of Wisconsin – Milwaukee.
-I’m so excited to be part of the team here at In2Great.
-I have several years of experience working with children of all different abilities.
+I’m so excited to be part of the team here at In2Great and directing our therapeutic preschool.
+Watching children make amazing gains in a school like environment and be able to generalize when they go to school is so rewarding!
+I also am trained in working on feeding with children utilizing the SOS approach.
 I have always had a love for working with kids, I have known since high school that this is the career that was meant for me 🙂 I am so excited to work with and get to know you and your child!
-In my free time I love to do anything outside, stay active, listen to live music, drink iced coffee, and spend time with my dog, family, and friends!
+In my free time I love to do anything outside, stay active, listen to live music, drink iced coffee, and spend time with my dog, husband, family, and friends!

 .jpg)